Victorhrst/Victorhrst/README.md

 <div align="center">

-# Hello, I'm Victor Hristea welcome on my Github account!
+# Hello, I'm Victor Hristea!
+Welcome to my GitHub account!

 I'm a French student at **Epitech**
-Passionate about **web development and data**.
+Passionate about **web development and working with data.**.

 ---